kawgh1/react-enzyme-testing-click-counter/README.md

         -   **data-test** attributes is **only** used in testing, has no other function or purpose
             -   This protects both testing and production environments by keeping them cleanly separated

-# How to remove these data-test properties from production code
+## How to remove these data-test properties from production code

 -   Most likely you dont want a bunch of testing attributes and code as part of your production code deployed
     -   https://www.npmjs.com/package/babel-plugin-react-remove-properties
     -   **npm install --save-dev babel-plugin-react-remove-properties**
     -   this plugin babel-plugin-react-remove-properties allows you to remove targeted properties and keywords from your production code prior to shipping
+    -   # requires npm run eject

 ## Branches